translate/pootle/docs/developers/hacking.rst

     (env-name) $ python manage.py syncdb --noinput
     (env-name) $ python manage.py migrate
     (env-name) $ python manage.py initdb

+You have to excute the following commands to manage static content such as images, CSS and Javascript files that are served by the Pootle server.

+    (env-name) $ python manage.py collectstatic --noinput
+    (env-name) $ python manage.py assets build

 Finally, just run the development server.